 Salary Of inventory managers:

 The salary for inventory managers depends upon their experience in the field along with their qualifications.
-The salary range for inventory managers starts from $70,228 to $97,508.
-This might differ from individual based on their interpersonal skills, additional qualifications and so on.
+The salary range for inventory managers starts from $70,228 to $97,508 , So this might differ from individual based on their interpersonal skills, additional qualifications and so on.

-The function of the inventory manager is to keep the inventory levels balanced so that the production or sales is not affected.
-He/she is an asset to every business as they contribute to its growth.
+The function of the inventory manager is to keep the inventory levels balance so that the production or sales should not affect.
+Because He/she is an asset to every business as they contribute to its growth.